prateekraiger/Java_Projects/README.md

 3. **ATM Interface**: This project simulates an ATM (Automated Teller Machine), demonstrating how to create a simple user interface and handle transactions.

-4. **Currency Converter**: This application converts between different currencies.
-It shows how to handle APIs and work with real-time data in Java.

-5. **Student Management System**: This is a more complex application that manages student data.
+4. **Student Management System**: This is a more complex application that manages student data.
 It's a great project if you're interested in how to design and structure larger applications.

 ## Contributing